alan-turing-institute/QUIPP-collab/quipp-overview.md

   - Totally open unaltered -> Max utility, no privacy
   - In between some trade off where we buy privacy by reducing utility.
 Can we quantify how well privacy is preserved and the additional uncertainty introduced in the data?
   - Don't know where the various privacy preservation techniques lie on this line
+- How do data providers, research subjects and public:
+  - Understand how the algorithms and measures work
+  - Trust that privacy is sufficiently preserved
+  - Trust that utility is sufficently preserved (e.g. relevant relations and structure preserved, no additional bias introduced)
 - That's what we're doing

 ## What are we doing?

 - We're making a **tools** to allow people to:
   - Quantify the balance between preserving privacy and preserving utility
   - Understand how uncertainty is propagated within a system
-- We're considering how quantifying privacy, utility and uncertainty depend on the domain
+- We're considering how methods and measures depend on the domain
-  - How do these depend on the structure of the data?
+  - How do these depend on the structure of the data (e.g. time series, spatial structure)?
+  - How do these depend on how the data is generated (e.g. one-off snapshot, regular updates, streaming, introduction of new variables)?
-  - How do these depend on the questions being asked of the data?
+  - How do these depend on the questions being asked of the data (e.g. classification, regression, simulation)?

 - We're **not**:
   - Making new data synthesis techniques